dalepercelay/DASS-Fighting-Maddness/docs/APISpec.md

 }
 ```

-**Buy an Animal - POST Method `/buy-animal/{animal_name}`**
+**Buy an Animal - PUT Method `/animal/buy`**
 Description: Buy an animal (if the user has enough gold).
 Return True if delivery was successful (user had enough gold to buy) otherwise False.
 (An animal starts with 100 health.
-If their health gets to 0, they cannot be used by the user anymore)
+If their health gets <=10, a user can restore the animal's health, otherwise the animal will be unable to fight)
 Request:

 ```
 {
-	“animal_name”: “string”
+	“animal_id”: "integer"
-	"user_name": "string"
+	"user_id": "integer"
 }
 ```